Key Quote

 RAD — STAGNATE

-Elizabeth appears confident but her judgment is partly driven by Wickham's lies — she doesn't yet recognise her own prejudice.
-However, her refusal to be flattered by wealth marks moral progress from the mercenary (money-driven) values of her society.
+Elizabeth appears confident but her judgment is partly driven by Wickham's lies — she doesn't yet recognise her own prejudiceprejudice — Preconceived opinion not based on reason or experience.
+However, her refusal to be flattered by wealth marks moral progress from the mercenarymercenary — Motivated by money rather than ethics values of her society.

 Key Words